• Home > About Us

 Email : Abhishek.Jamalabad@gmail.com

 Avik Bannerjee : Avik is a MSc in Wildlife Biology and Conservation, National Centre for Biological Sciences, Bangalore.
 For his MSc thesis he studied interactions between humpback dolphins and fisheries in Kochi harbor, Kerala.
-He is at the marine program at WCS, Bangalore interested in exploring fisheries-cetacean interactions.
+He is interested in exploring fisheries-cetacean interactions.

 Email : avik1593@gmail.com